 ...and for many channels.

-    brands can seamlessly integrate their messages via desktop browser as well as to benefit with mobile native ads exercising display ads, video native ads, listings, recommended articles and stories, “In-Feed” ads (appears in social networks’ timelines), and even promoted music and playlists!
+brands can seamlessly integrate their messages via desktop browsers as well as a benefit with mobile native ads exercising display ads, video native ads, listings, recommended articles and stories, “In-Feed” ads (appears in social networks’ timelines), and even promoted music and playlists!

 - Organically attracted traffic

 - The CTR of a native ad is 40 times higher than a traditional banner ad